 Training the Human

 We call ourselves dog trainers, but the real training starts with the human.
-The time that your dog spends with us, whether a private lesson or group instruction, is relatively insignificant in the dog’s life.
+The time that your dog spends with us, whether a private lesson or group instruction, is relatively insignificant.
 The time that YOU spend with us is a complete learning period.
-After a session with Good Dogma, you will take with you individualized homework instructions to practice and reinforce the lesson.
+After a training session with Good Dogma, you will receive individualized homework instructions to implement, reinforcing your lesson with us.

 Below is a list for you, the trainer, to think about each day that you live with and train your dog: